ArthurKoba/ArduinoFHT/README.md

 --------------------------------------------------------

-* Note: the lin8 values are approximate, as they vary a small amount due to SCALE factor.  see #define section for more detials.
+* Note: the lin8 values are approximate, as they vary a small amount due to SCALE_LIN8 factor.  see #define section for more detials.

 B. MEMORY CHARACTERISTICS